Deformation Quantization via Categorical Factorization Homology: Poisson algebras and quantization

 \subsection{Moduli stacks of flat principal bundles}

 In this section we apply the ideas and concepts developed above to the study of deformation quantization of the moduli stack of flat principal bundles.
 Let $G$ be a reductive algebraic group with Lie algebra $\mathfrak{g}$.
 For an oriented surface $\Sigma$ the \emph{representation variety} $\operatorname{Rep}_G(\Sigma)$ is the variety of group homomorphisms $\pi_1(\Sigma)\to G$.
 The group $G$ acts on $\operatorname{Rep}_G(\Sigma)$ by conjugation.
-The \emph{character stack} is the quotient stack $\mathsf{Ch}_G(\Sigma) \coloneqq \operatorname{Rep}_G(\Sigma) \DS G$.
+The \emph{character stack} is the quotient stack $\mathsf{Ch}_G(\Sigma) \coloneqq \operatorname{Rep}_G(\Sigma) / G$.
 Through the usual holonomy map it is equivalent to the moduli stack of flat $G$-bundles on $\Sigma$.
 The character variety is the affine GIT quotient $\operatorname{Rep}_G(\Sigma) / G$ and agrees with the variety of flat $G$-bundles modulo gauge transformations.

 In the following we want to describe Poisson structures on the character stack $\mathsf{Ch}_G(\Sigma)$ and their deformation quantization, which are local in nature.
 Concretely, we will apply the formalism of this paper to deformations of categories of vector bundles or quasi-coherent sheaves on $\mathsf{Ch}_G(\Sigma)$.
 For an affine algebraic variety $X$ described by an algebra $\mathcal{O}(X)$ the category of quasi-coherent sheaves can be identified with the category $\QCoh(X) \coloneqq \mathcal{O}(X)\lmod$.
 This definition can be extended to more general stacks via right Kan-extension.
 For the character stack one finds locally that $\QCoh(\mathsf{Ch}_G(\mathbb{D}^2)) = \Rep(G)$ as a symmetric monoidal category.
-In~\cite{BZBJIntegrating} it is shown that for surfaces $\Sigma$ with at least one boundary component $\QCoh(\mathsf{Ch}_G(\Sigma))$ is local in the sense that it can be constructed from the value on disks via factorization homology.
+The category $\QCoh(\mathsf{Ch}_G(\Sigma))$ is local in the sense that it can be constructed from the value on disks via factorization homology (see \cite[Theorem~7.1]{BZBJIntegrating} for punctured surfaces and \cite[Sec.~2.3, Prop~4.5]{kinnear2024nonsemisimplecraneyettertheoryvarying} for a recent overview).
 Explicitly, we have

 Note that the factorization homology above is computed in $\Pr^L$.
 The category $\operatorname{Rep}(G)$ is the free cocompletion of the category $U(\mathfrak{g})\lmod^{\operatorname{f.d.}}$ of finite dimensional modules for the universal enveloping algebra $U(\mathfrak{g})$.
 This implies